Soccer Jersey Numbers Explained: The Starting 11

 How do you pick a jersey number in soccer?

-The shirt numbers in soccer used to be assigned to players based on their positions, however that is not entirely the case anymore.
-To pick a soccer number either pick a number you like and you are familiar with or a number that goes along with the position you play.
+In soccer, shirt numbers used to be assigned to players based on their positions; however, that is no longer entirely the case.
+To pick a soccer number, either pick a number you like and you are familiar with or a number that goes along with the position you play.

 All of the players mentioned are part of the central midfield.
-This means these players are responsible for controlling the mid and linking the defense with attack, however each player has a slightly different role based on the name of their position.
+This means these players are responsible for controlling the midfield and linking the defense to the attack; however, each player has a slightly different role depending on their position.

-A box to box midfielder is known as a central midfielder, or an 8, while the holding midfielders are the defensive midfielders, or the 6, and the attacking midfielders are the 10s.
+A box-to-box midfielder is known as a central midfielder, or an 8; the holding midfielders are the defensive midfielders, or the 6; and the attacking midfielders are the 10s.

 Who were the best national team soccer players at the FIFA World Cup 2022?